 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOCs).
-Analysis of trip blanks shows whether a sample bottle was contaminated during shipment from the manufacturer, while in bottle storage, in shipment to a contract analytical laboratory, or during analysis at a lab.
+The use of trip blanks provides a way to determine whether contamination of a sample occurred during shipment from the manufacturer, while in bottle storage, in shipment to a contract analytical laboratory, or during analysis at a lab.
 Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
 If trip blanks were not provided by the lab, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2007.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2008.